aPR0T0/Eklavya-Copter-Control/README.md

 ### File Structure
 ```
-📦Eklavya-Copter-Control
+👨‍💻Eklavya-Copter-Control
  ┣ 📂Images                                 #contains gifs, videos and images of the results
  ┣ 📂Resources and Research papers          #Contains all the research papers that we included for our case study
  ┣ 📂simulation
  ┃ ┣ 📂rotors_gazebo
  ┃ ┃ ┗ 📂launch                             # launch files
- ┃ ┃ ┃ ┗ 📜mav.launch                       # There are other launch files too but this is basic
+ ┃ ┃ ┃ ┗ 🗃️mav.launch                       # There are other launch files too but this is basic
  ┃ ┃ ┣ 📂models                             # files and meshes used to render the model
  ┃ ┃ ┣ 📂scripts                            # python programs used to run the drone
- ┃ ┃ ┃ ┣📜control_omav.py                   # controller which initializes the controller node
+ ┃ ┃ ┃ ┣🗃️control_omav.py                   # controller which initializes the controller node
- ┃ ┃ ┃ ┣📜pid_omav.py                       # contains the pid term calculations
+ ┃ ┃ ┃ ┣🗃️pid_omav.py                       # contains the pid term calculations
- ┃ ┃ ┃ ┣📜force_desired.py                  # gets force the copter needs from inertial frame and then trasforms it to body frame
+ ┃ ┃ ┃ ┣🗃️force_desired.py                  # gets force the copter needs from inertial frame and then trasforms it to body frame
- ┃ ┃ ┃ ┣📜moment_desired.py                 # gets moment desired in body frame using some cool quaternions
+ ┃ ┃ ┃ ┣🗃️moment_desired.py                 # gets moment desired in body frame using some cool quaternions
- ┃ ┃ ┃ ┣📜moment_force_allocation.py        # recieves both force and moments and blend them together smoothly
+ ┃ ┃ ┃ ┣🗃️moment_force_allocation.py        # recieves both force and moments and blend them together smoothly
- ┃ ┃ ┃ ┣📜speed.py                          # Co-axial rotors need this for speed distribution
+ ┃ ┃ ┃ ┣🗃️speed.py                          # Co-axial rotors need this for speed distribution
- ┃ ┃ ┃ ┗📜takeoff.py                        # Simple test file for rookies
+ ┃ ┃ ┃ ┗🗃️takeoff.py                        # Simple test file for rookies
  ┃ ┃ ┣ 📂worlds                             # world files
- ┃ ┃ ┃ ┗ 📜basic.world
+ ┃ ┃ ┃ ┗ 🗃️basic.world
- ┃ ┃ ┣ 📜CMakeLists.txt
+ ┃ ┃ ┣ 🗃️CMakeLists.txt
- ┃ ┃ ┗ 📜package.xml
+ ┃ ┃ ┗ 🗃️package.xml
  ┃ ┣ 📂dynamic_tutorials                    # Contains files for pid sliders
  ┃ ┣ 📂rotors_comm                          # Contains msg files for windspeed
  ┃ ┣ 📂rotos_description                    # All urdfs and meshes are found in here
  ┃ ┃ ┣ 📂meshes
  ┃ ┃ ┗ 📂urdf
- ┃ ┃   ┗ 📜omav.xacro
+ ┃ ┃   ┗ 🗃️omav.xacro
  ┃ ┗ 📂rotors_gazebo_plugins
  ┣📂Some Basic Concepts                     # All the learnings throughout this project are listed here
  ┗📂drone                                   # Fun to make custom msg file (To get an idea of how a custom message works)